AnyLog-co/documentation/anylog commands.md

 <pre>
 ![key]
 </pre>
-or use the get command:
+Or use the get command:
 <pre>
 get ![key]
 </pre>